ZadorLaboratory/mapseq-processing/README.md

 ```

 This program produces, for each brain, three matrices of viral barcodes by dissected region.
 This is the step at which (optionally) various threshold can be applied.
--- Minimum UMI count
+-- Minimum UMI count in target and/or injection areas (min_target, min_injection)
--- Filter out VBCs not present in the injection
+-- Filter out VBCs not present in the injection (require_injection)
--- Minimum original read count.
+-- Minimum original read count (min_counts)

 The three matrices are a real barcode matrix (rbcm), a real barcode matrix normalized by spike-ins (nbcm), and a scaled+normalized barcode matrix (scbcm).
 The real barcode matrix contains raw numbers of molecules (UMIs) for each VBC.
 The normalized matrix adjusts the raw numbers by spike-in amounts.
 This normalization is done such that the real counts in each column are weighted by the total number of spike-in molecules in that column, in such a way that the weights are always 1.0 or greater.
 A third, normalized+scaled matrix is useful for drawing heatmaps, since all values are scaled back to values from 0.0 to 1.0 so they can be represented by color intensity.